 I see the distinction between “portfolio” and “passive” income as having less to do with the type of asset, and more to do with whether you built it or bought it.

 I see the distinction of portfolio versus passive income as having less to do with the type of asset, and more with whether you built it or bought it.
 In my view, portfolio income comes from investments that one simply bought into (like a company’s stock or a hedge fund) which someone else, therefore, will manage (like the CEO or fund manager).
 But all of these income types should be considered as part of the investment mix, including one’s job (since time is the most precious asset we have to invest).
 I write more about these types of income at Digital Downshift.

 This concept is viewed among institutional investors as “opportunity cost”, which is the loss associated with opportunities not taken because other, less profitable investments were made instead.
 Put simply, you can’t be everywhere at once.
-But there are ways to utilize both the expertise and resources of others to maximize our desired outcomes.
+However, there are ways to utilize both the expertise and resources of others to maximize our desired outcomes.

 I am generally a careful and cautious person.
 So, when it comes to my investments and my full life portfolio, diversification and risk reduction are just as important as maximizing gains.
 I achieve this, in part, by applying my ‘income as returns’ framework above.
 However, true diversification is not possible without a sufficient number and variety of investable ideas.

 I know I know very little (even though I sometimes think I’m clever).
 So ongoing learning and ideation is just as important as physical fitness and a healthy diet.
 But even this is not enough.
 We can have all sorts of ideas based on personal experience, acquired knowledge or the guy next door.

 Predictions and Confirmations